Spatial Coupling as a Proof Technique

-We would like to express our results in terms of the latter, which carries more information-theoretic intuition, but we find it more natural to work with the former.
-The link is captured by the following widely known result (for the proof, see, for example, \cite{montanari}). \begin{lemma} For an arbitrary code of block length $N$ represented by a graph $G$, we have
+In fact, in our case they are equal, because of the downward shift we added to $\uln\sigma$.
+We would like to express our results in terms of the latter, which carries more information-theoretic intuition, but we find it more natural to work with the former. \begin{lemma} For a linear binary code of block length $N$ represented by a graph $G$, we have